menandmice/micetro_docs/guides/implementation/updates.rst

 Appliance Update Status
 ^^^^^^^^^^^^^^^^^^^^^^^
-The update process involves downloading and deploying updates reflected in the :guilabel:`Status` column of the **Apliance updates** grid.
+The update process involves downloading and deploying updates reflected in the :guilabel:`Status` column of the **Appliance updates** grid.
 There are five different statuses:

 * **Available**: Updates are ready for application but have not been downloaded yet.
 * **Deployed**: Updates have been applied and fully deployed.